Childhood & Youth

 Year One

-Your first year introduces you to a range of issues and debates providing you with a solid grounding in the field of Childhood and Youth.
+Your first year introduces key issues and debates in the field of Childhood and Youth, providing a strong foundation for further study.
 The course is organised around the following themes:

-You will study current issues affecting children and young people today such as: child poverty, social media, health and wellbeing, drug-use and violent crime, and climate change.
-These topics will be linked to wider debates about the nature of childhood and youth in today’s society.
+Study current issues affecting children and young people in the UK and globally.
+Topics may include child poverty, social media, mental health and wellbeing, alcohol and drug use, violent crime, climate change, war and conflict, and child migration.
+These issues are explored in the context of wider debates about the nature of childhood and youth today.

 Year Two

-In your second year you will revisit several of the themes introduced at first year, examining these in greater detail, and developing more in-depth knowledge and understanding.
-This year is organised around the following themes:
+In your second year, you will revisit themes from Year One in greater depth, building more detailed knowledge and understanding.
+The year is organised around the following themes:

-You will learn about children’s rights and how these are used in practice.
-Using case studies from the UK and other countries, you will examine the tensions between different rights, and how these inform the work we do with children and young people.
+Learn about children’s rights and how they are applied in practice.
+Using UK and international case studies, examine tensions between different rights and how these influence work with children and young people.

 Year Three

-In your third year you will develop a critical and in-depth knowledge and understanding of the field by studying the following themes:
+In your final year, you will develop a critical and in-depth understanding of the field by studying the following themes:

-You will explore research and debates related to various challenges faced by children and young people in their everyday lives, including topics such as: Adverse Childhood Experiences, relationship and domestic violence and abuse, austerity and poverty, mental ill-health, and child trafficking and modern slavery.
+Study research and debates on challenges faced by children and young people, including Adverse Childhood Experiences, domestic and relationship violence, poverty, mental ill-health, and child trafficking or modern slavery.

 Entry requirements